ItachiUchihaVictor/Distance-Oracle-on-Terrain-Surface/README.md

 # Distance-Oracle-on-Terrain-Surface

-Our most updated implementation can be found in the project: https://github.com/ItakEjgo/weighted_distance_oracle.
-Please kindly cite the paper in the Reference if you used our code.
+Our most updated implementation of our algorithm SE-Oracle and the baselines can be found in the project: https://github.com/ItakEjgo/weighted_distance_oracle.

 # Reference